Happy 2020, fedizens!

 Most used providers 2019:

 You can see Mastodon statistics on servers and providers.
-A representation of all Fediverse hosting providers may be found here.
 The situation hasn’t changed much since 2018 Leah’s research on server distribution.
 Will something change in 2020?

 The fediverse.party website changed its home!
 Our code can now be found on GitLab hosted by 👍 Feneas, a non-for-profit association registered in Finland and run by humans who care about federated web projects.